 Incomplete and short runs of a title will be withdrawn, unless the title is received currently.
-A back-file retention and binding decision will be made at the end of a title’s two year probationary period.
 A title may also be withdrawn if its low use warrants it, even with a current subscription.
-If a title is available online, the bound copies may be withdrawn due to space and use considerations.
 Factors to consider prior to withdrawal include sources of online access (publisher or database vendor), perpetuity rights, and/or extent of online holdings.
-Prior to canceling print, the library will purchase the title online—if it has not already done so—from the publisher.
 Access via database vendor alone does not ensure access.

 Review Process for Items Proposed for De-Selection

-Except for materials superseded by later editions and those deemed physically unfit for repair, all items chosen for de-selection will be reviewed by library staff and the relevant faculty members.
-Lists of materials identified for possible removal from the collection will be made available electronically to the faculty.
-Faculty and staff will be asked to comment within a set period of time on the items chosen for de-selection.
-The Collection Development Librarian will compile the responses and make final decisions on the disposition of items.
+Except for resources superseded by later editions, all items chosen for deselection will be reviewed by library staff and the relevant faculty members.
+Lists of resources identified for possible removal from the collection will be made available electronically to the faculty.
+Faculty and staff will be asked to comment within a set period of time on the items chosen for deselection.
+The Collection Management Librarian will compile the responses and make final decisions on the disposition of items.